 “We are the fortunate recipient of Greyston’s generosity from this amazing brownie, … [however] our partnership wasn’t easy to form, it didn’t make sense to anybody and initially there was no formula…” Stoddard said, and to date, at 4-5 cents per brownie, Greyston has donated over $10,000 to Whole Planet.
 When the average loan in a developing country is $182, that kind of money can make a big impact, since it is loaned and repaid, loaned again and repaid, again and again, expanding its reach into perpetuity.

 Brownies = jobs

-Hauptman said there was currently about a 3-month waiting list, but Greyston doggedly calls everyone on the list when their name comes up, and they are given a position, training and a 6-month probation period, after which they are hired on permanently.
+Hauptman said there was currently about a three-month waiting list, but Greyston doggedly calls everyone on the list when their name comes up.
+Then, they are given a position, training and a six-month probation period, after which they are hired on permanently.
 If they can do the job and do it well, nothing else matters.
 Hauptman estimates that about 30 percent of new workers don’t make it through the probation period.
 However, despite the enormous amount of training and investment Greyston puts into each employee, Hauptman is sure that all companies should embrace open hiring, because job skills are among the most important to have.
 She knows it’s hard, but, “We’re here for 31 years and it works.”